IBM-Bluemix-Docs/ComposeForElasticsearch/dashboard-overview.md

 ## Connection Strings

-Connection Strings can be used by some client libraries and contain all the information needed for other libraries to connect.
+Connection Strings can be used by some client libraries.
+They contain all the information that is needed for other libraries to connect.
 You can find out how to use a Connection String to connect to your service in [Connecting an external application](/docs/services/ComposeForElasticsearch/connecting-external.html).

-You'll find each Connection String for your service in a different tab in the _Connection Strings_ panel.
+You can find each Connection String for your service in a different tab in the _Connection Strings_ panel.

 ### HTTPS

-A URI-formatted connection string that can be used by some client libraries and contains all the information needed for other libraries to connect.
+A URI-formatted connection string that can be used by some client libraries.
+It contains all the information needed for other libraries to connect.
 You can find out how to use the Connection String to connect in [Connecting an external application](/docs/services/ComposeForElasticsearch/connecting-external.html).

 ### Health